aliciapflaumer/blog/_site/README.md

 # Blog (in my own words)

-This blog is Jekyll-based, posts are written in the Atom text editor and pushed to this repo to make posts live.
+This blog is Jekyll-based, posts are written in a favorite code editor and pushed to this repo to make posts live.

 --